tBaxter/another-rodeo/src/pages/writing/make-the-damn-web-sites-work.md

 ---
-title: "We’ve got to make the damn websites&nbsp;work"
+title: "We’ve got to make the damn websites work"
 description: "Is it the most transformative thing we can do on the web in 2024?"
 date: 2024-04-16
 parent: 'Writing'